 There are more out there, but these are the best of the best.

 If we had to choose from that list, we would go with Webflow.

 Not super technical

 Has a robust and reliable team

 It has everything you need and more to build a full sales funnel.

-The only problem with using Webflow as a sales funnel is that they don't offer one-click upsells.
+The only problem with using Webflow or Wordpress as a landing page provider, is they don't offer easy solutions for accepting payments and upsells.

 But that's okay because we can use a free third-party tool, Cartfuel, to accept payments.

 The best part is we can embed our payment form on your new Webflow or Wordpress landing page with ease.

 You will want to embed your payment form on your checkout page.
 This step is separate from the optin and sales page.
 I assume that you already have those pages set up and you will redirect your customers to the checkout page.